Grudz/Grudz.github.io/index.md

 ### Autonomous Vehicle Systems

 This is called the "IGVC Course Challenge".
-My teamate and I Implemented the ROS Nav-Stack in C++ with SLAM and Dijkstra’s algorithm to navigate a robot autonomously through a course.
+My teamate and I Implemented the ROS Nav-Stack in C++ with Dijkstra’s algorithm to navigate a robot autonomously through a course.
 In this case, the global costmap for the lanes is pre-generated and the local costmap generates in real-time to avoid course obstacles.
 Navigation goals were set in C++ which gave the robot a goal location.

 ![](igvc_course.gif)